-(map) In just a few years, the little town of Blanco has become the “Lavender Capital of Texas,” with over ten farms in the area now growing the fragrant herb.
-This Friday, Saturday and Sunday is the annual festival celebrating all things lavender, and does it smell great!
+(map) In just a few years, the little town of Blanco has become the “Lavender Capital of Texas,” with several farms in the area now growing the fragrant herb.
+Next Friday, Saturday and Sunday is the annual festival celebrating all things lavender, and does it smell great!
 Three sides of the Old Blanco County Courthouse are surrounded by dozens of booths offering anything imaginable made from lavender.
 Below, a “Lavender Lizzie,” made with Lavender Margarita Mixer and champagne.
 Yes, please!

 Offerings range from the edible, like lavender pasta, lavender rosemary bread and dark-chocolate lavender ice cream, to soaps, lotions, aromatic oils and sachets.

 Live music in two different areas throughout the day keeps things festive.
-If you can, check out the inside of the historic courthouse – the courtroom scenes from “True Grit” were filmed here.
+If you can, check out the inside of the historic courthouse – the courtroom scenes from the Coen brothers remake of “True Grit” were filmed here.

 This year’s festival should be successful even beyond all expectations.
 After this weekend, local farms will continue harvesting, giving tours and hosting open houses through June.

-Find lavender farm maps and more info here.
+Find lavender farm maps, festival schedule and more info here.